-Even though life can be full of unexpected changes, empty nest syndrome is a must,and all parents must be always set to embrace this phenomenon characterized by emptiness and sadness.
+Even though life can be full of unexpected changes, not as in the case of empty nest syndrome -a phenomenon characterized by emptiness and sadness which all parents must be always set to embrace.

 Empty nest syndrome isn’t a clinical diagnosis, but a post-parental period, boredom and the feeling of loss when children-turned-young-adults begin to move out of the family home, either for school or to settle on their own.

 Imagine the feelings, when you being the first kid of the family move out at age 18.
 Parents might be finding it hard to believe you could adequately take good care of yourself.
 Or being the last child of the family, bidding goodbye to mum and dad.